Fine beaches, whitewashed villages, centuries-old crafts…Vicky Smith is amazed it’s still a secret

 What a taster.

-Vicky Smith flew out with TAP Air Portugal; which flies direct from London City Airport, Heathrow, Gatwick and Manchester to Lisbon up to twelve times a day.
+Vicky Smith flew out with TAP Air Portugal; which flies direct from London City Airport, Heathrow, Gatwick and Manchester to Lisbon International Airport up to 12 times a day.
 Prices start at £43 one way including all taxes and surcharges.
 For further information, visit www.flytap.com or call 0345 601 0932

 Vicky stayed at Vila Galé Évora, Avenida Túlio Espanca, 7005-840 Évora; Casa do Terreiro do Poço, Largo dos Combatentes da Grande Guerra, 12 Borba; and Monte Saraz, Horta dos Revoredos, 7200-172 Monsaraz